tashian/heal.lgbt/content/docs/trauma.md

 Book: [Feeling Good](https://www.amazon.com/dp/B009UW5X4C) very popular book that has helped a lot of people with mood disorders, by David Burns

 ### Psychedelic and psychoactive drugs
 There’s a growing belief that drugs like MDMA (ecstacy/molly), psychedelic mushrooms, ayahuasca, and LSD, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
 But they come with risks.
 This is an area of ongoing exploration and recent experimentation, with the FDA currently in stage 3 trials of MDMA-assisted psychotherapy.
-If all goes as expected, MDMA will become legal for PTSD therapy in several countries by 2021.
+If all goes as expected, MDMA will become legal for trauma therapy in several countries by 2021.

 [MAPS](https://maps.org/) &mdash; Multidisciplinary Association for Psychedelic Studies
 [Psychedelic Integration](https://integration.maps.org/) &mdash; MAPS directory of therapists who help people integrate a psychedelic experience